 8. Accessorise a small bedroom to add character

-Small bedroom ideas to add character?
+This small bedroom ideas will add heaps of character.
 A small space has its advantages; one of them is being able to really zoom in on accents and detail that could be lost in a bigger room.
 Elaborately patterned textiles and floral arrangements can add personality and even a touch of exoticism to a small bedroom.

-You can also accent your small bedroom space with mirrors – and they don’t necessarily have to be large.
+You can also accent your small bedroom space with mirror design ideas – and they don’t necessarily have to be large.
 Even a small mirror can create an illusion of a larger space.
 Think something that comes in a well designed frame and draws attention to itself.

 9. Splash on great bedlinen in a small bedroom

 Some bedrooms are so small that there is not much room for anything other than the bed itself.
-This is where good quality bedlinen and bedspread come into their own, creating a cosy and inviting space.
+This is where good quality bed linen and a bedspread stand out in tiny bedroom ideas as they can create a cosy and inviting space.

 Crisp, white cotton bedlinen with a high thread count is guaranteed to refresh the look and feel of a small room and will reflect light.

-For even more oomph, why not try linen bedsheets?
+For even more oomph, why not try linen bedsheets for a small bedroom idea?
 They will add a distressed, lived-in texture to your bed, and a touch of Bohemian chic to the overall look of your bedroom.
 What is even better is the range of colours to choose from.

 Check out more beautiful bedding in our pick of the best bedlinen.